RitaSensei/Rita-Portfolio/src/content/jobs/01-First-Internship.md

 endDate: 2023-08-31
 achievements:
   - "Contributed to the development of a digital content management application by implementing a secure and user-friendly login page."
-  - "Ensured robust authentication and seamless user experience. "
+  - "Ensured robust authentication and seamless user experience."
 technologies:
   - name: "Typescript"
     route: "/tech_logos/typescript.svg"